Boaters often wonder who makes the best marine air conditioners when looking to install a new unit.

 - Some noise complaints

-Around since 2007, MarinAire is a US-based marine air conditioning company with headquarters in Medley (Miami-Dade), FL and manufacturing done out of Guangdong, China.
+Around since 2007, MarinAire is a US-based marine air conditioning manufacturer with headquarters in Medley (Miami-Dade), FL and the actual manufacturing done out of Guangdong, China.

 While China sometimes gets a bad rap when it comes to manufacturing, MarinAire has a pretty solid reputation on the boating forums and good reviews on the quality of their marine air conditioners from many boaters.
 Their manufacturing facility has 150+ employees working in production, R&D, logistics, marketing and IT departments.